martchoukaur-byte/Portfolio-Optimization-Historical-Retrospective-Analysis/RESULTS.md

 ### Key Metrics Analysis
 Risk-Adjusted Performance: The S&P 500 demonstrated superior risk-adjusted returns with a Sharpe ratio of 1.138, significantly outperforming the MV portfolio (0.712) and GMVP portfolio (0.575).
 This suggests that diversified broad market exposure provided better compensation for risk taken.

+### Volatility Differential
-### Volatility Differential: The S&P 500 exhibited lower volatility (13.84%) compared to both optimization strategies: MV portfolio (17.75%) and GMVP portfolio (15.40%).
+The S&P 500 exhibited lower volatility (13.84%) compared to both optimization strategies: MV portfolio (17.75%) and GMVP portfolio (15.40%).
 Notably, the GMVP's explicit objective to minimize volatility succeeded in reducing portfolio standard deviation relative to MV, but both still exceeded broad market volatility.

 ### Impact of Transaction Costs and Inflation
 Transaction Costs: Annual rebalancing with 10 basis points (0.1%) friction costs had only a marginal impact on overall performance, confirming that transaction costs were not a material performance drag over this period.

+### Inflation Effects
-### Inflation Effects: Inflation played a decisive role.
+Inflation played a decisive role.
 On a nominal basis, the S&P 500 value grew more than 8-fold, but in real terms (constant Nov 2004 dollars), growth was 4-5 fold.
 This erosion of purchasing power affected all three strategies, but the S&P 500's superior absolute returns offset inflationary effects more effectively.

 ### Performance Dynamics Through Time
 An interesting temporal dynamic emerged: Through November 2024, the GMVP portfolio slightly outperformed the MV portfolio on a real-value basis.
 However, extending the analysis through November 2025 reversed this pattern, with the MV portfolio gaining additional ground.
 This reversal reflects the different risk profiles of the two strategies and their sensitivity to market conditions in the final year of analysis.